ShapeShifter499/LG_Volt-CM_13_Manifest/README.md

+# DO NOT BUILD, LineageOS 14.1 manifest is not ready for LG Volt yet.
+Build Lineage 13.0 instead.

-# LG_Volt-LineageOS_13_Manifest
+# LG_Volt-LineageOS_14.1_Manifest
-Manifest needed to help build LineageOS 13.0 for LG Volt
+Manifest needed to help build LineageOS 14.1 for LG Volt

 # Files
 * README.md -- The self explanatory file you read now.
-* lg_volt-Stable.xml -- Manifest for building from the last known working build of LineageOS 13.0.
+* lg_volt-Stable.xml -- Manifest for building from the last known working build of LineageOS 14.1.
 Code is provided from their respective GitHub sources listed in the file.
 * lg_volt.xml -- Manifest for building from my source edits.